Autocross-Timer/autocross-timer/README.md

 - `BASE_URL`: The base URL of the website.
 Used by the Go backend for CORS, and the `init-letsencrypt.sh` script for the SSL certificate.
 - `VITE_API_URL`: The API url.
 By default it will be `BASE_URL/api`, but if you've changed the API routing it may be different.

-### nginx config

-- `data/prod/nginx/default.conf`: the server name must be set with the base url

 ### Terraform config

 - `main.tf`